freebasic/fbc/FreeBASIC/readme.txt

       for a list of differences.

-    - While FB is certainly the BASIC compiler that most resembles the Microsoft BASIC compilers for DOS, don't expect to compile old source-codes filled with unsupported statements or external libraries, that won't work.
+    - While FB is certainly the BASIC compiler that most resembles the Microsoft BASIC compilers for DOS (when using the -lang qb option), don't expect to compile old source-codes filled with unsupported statements or external libraries, that won't work.

   o FreeBASIC is not a Visual Basic alternative.